 Buyer's guide to deep fryers

-If you're in the market for a new deep fryer there are plenty of deals and offers available.
+Deep fryers are a lot healthier than they used to be - and there are plenty of deals and offers available.
 At Crowdstorm we give you the tools to compare all the best fryers from the leading manufacturers - and all available from the UK's leading online and high street retailers at the click of a button.

 Below you'll find our beginner's guide to buying deep fryers.
 Once you're familiar with what you need to look for, you can use the comparison table above to help narrow your search.
 From there it's just a hop, skip and a fry to your favourite tasty treats!